Seven Generations Education Institute

-Seven Generations Education Institute is an Aboriginal-owned and controlled post-secondary institution co-founded by the ten bands in the Rainy Lake Tribal area in 1985.
+Seven Generations Education Institute is an Aboriginal-owned and controlled post-secondary institution, co-founded by the ten bands in the Rainy Lake Tribal area in 1985.
 The ten bands are: Big Grassy, Big Island, Couchiching, Lac La Croix, Naicatchewenin, Nigigoonsiminikaaning, Ojibways of Onigaming, Rainy River, Seine River and Mitaanjigamiing.
-Each of the ten bands appointed one member to a board of directors of Seven Generations Education Institute, which functions with the leadership of the Executive Director.
+Each of the bands appointed one member to the board of directors of Seven Generations Education Institute, which functions with the leadership of the Executive Director.

 Aboriginal institutes partner with colleges and universities to offer students degree programs, apprenticeships, certificate programs and diploma programs.
 Seven Generations was founded to provide greater access to post-secondary education for Aboriginal peoples.
 It delivers post-secondary programs approved by the Ministry of Training, Colleges and Universities.
 The educational curriculum was adapted to meet the needs of Aboriginal learners to ensure it reflects community needs, cultural heritage and identity.

 Campus

 Fort Frances Main Campus is 1455 Idylwild Drive Nanicost Complex P.O.
 Box 297 Fort Frances, ON P9A 3M6.
 The Thunder Bay Office is 409 George St., Main Floor Thunder Bay, ON P7E 5Y9.
 The Kenora Office is 240 Veteran's Drive Kenora, ON P9N 3X7.